gsmainclusivetechlab/mmapi-php-sdk/sample/README.md

     callback_url = <your_callback_url_here>
 ```

--   Run the individual test code by file.
+-   Run each sample directly from the command line.
 For example:

 ```
 php sample/MerchantPayment/InitiatePayment.php